 Living on a motorcycle in countries like Laos is not easy.
 The roads are rough, sometimes not even resembling roads, and comforts are few and far between.
 I carry a Hennessey Hammock with me, which I can zip into, safe from blood-sucking insects and venomous snakes, like king cobras, while I sleep.

 What I’ve found is that some of the toughest challenges you face while riding long distances alone on a motorcycle are similar to the same challenges you face while meditating: your own thoughts.
 You begin to battle your mind, resisting your current discomfort and desiring a reality other than that which you are experiencing.

 Those times can be rough (quite literally) and there have been occasions that have left me stranded – once without water in the blazing sun while in the middle of nowhere, in Laos.
 Though these instances where things go wrong can be more difficult on my own and the road can get quite lonely at times, I cherish all that I learn about myself and my place in the world by getting through it.
 I’m stronger than I ever realised because of it.

-While I’m in the US, my aim is to spread the word about Laos, its bombs, and role the US plays in all of it.
-Most people don’t realise that the US is the second highest consumer of illegal wildlife products, after China.
+While I’m in the US, my aim is to spread the word about Laos, its bombs, and the role the US plays in all of it.
+Most people don’t realise that the US is the second-highest consumer of illegal wildlife products, after China.

 I hope to raise awareness of these issues so that we do not follow the same destructive patterns of the past and are better able to change the course of our current, treacherous trajectory.